French and German riders dominating dressage at Badminton horse trials

 These range from clothing firms such as Dubarry of Ireland and Georgia in Dublin, to equestrian equipment (Holmestead Saddlery) and feed supplements (Horse First).
 The Bangor-based company KAN Teq is on-site with its main product being the KAN body protector which was specifically designed for female riders.
 Irish Horse Gateway, the marketing arm of the national governing body Horse Sport Ireland, also has a stand.

 The main eventing action at home this weekend takes place on Sunday at Punchestown racecourse, a venue making a welcome return to the Eventing Ireland calendar after a lengthy break.
-The fixture has received the maximum entry of 300 combinations with the house full sign nearly up already for a second event at the track in two weeks’ time.
+The fixture has received the maximum entry of 300 combinations.

 Sunday’s event stages the first leg of the Irish Sport Horse Studbook series for young event horses while the second round of the show jumping equivalent will be held over the weekend at Barnadown in Co Wexford.
 Sixty-one horses have been entered for the venue’s National Grand Prix.